zoffline/zwift-offline/README.md

 <details><summary>Expand</summary>

-To enable support for multiple users perform the steps below. zoffline's previous multi-profile support has been superceded by full multiplayer support.
-If you were previously using multiple profiles with zoffline you will need to enable multiplayer to continue supporting multiple users.
+To enable support for multiple users perform the steps below:

 * Create a ``multiplayer.txt`` file in the ``storage`` directory.
 * If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``storage`` directory containing the IP address of the PC running zoffline.
   * TCP ports 80, 443, 3025 and UDP port 3024 will need to be open on the PC running zoffline if its running remotely.
-* Start Zwift and create an account in the new Zwift launcher (desktop solution only, for Android go to `https://<zoffline ip>/signup/`, in-app registration does not work yet) and upload your ``profile.bin``, ``strava_token.txt``, and/or ``garmin_credentials.txt`` if you have them.
+* Start Zwift and create an account in the new Zwift launcher (desktop solution only, for Android go to `https://<zoffline ip>/signup/`).
   * This account will only exist on your zoffline server and has no relation with your actual Zwift account.

 </details>